darchipov/opendatalayer/README.md

 object.
 In case of the window global you simply define an array with the function name followed by the function parameters.
 Then you push it to the global array.
 By extending the `push` method, ODL will execute the function as soon as it becomes available.
-The following two calls will the same effect:
+The following two calls will have the same effect:

 ```javascript
 // global object API